livebook-dev/livebook/README.md

   * `LIVEBOOK_BASE_URL_PATH` - sets the base url path the web application is served on.
 Useful when deploying behind a reverse proxy.

+  * `LIVEBOOK_PUBLIC_BASE_URL_PATH_OVERRIDE` - overrides the base url path for the public asset routes only.
+Useful to create exceptions when deploying behind a reverse proxy that requires authentication.

   * `LIVEBOOK_CACERTFILE` - path to a local file containing CA certificates.
     Those certificates are used during for server authentication when Livebook accesses files from external sources.